 No spam, just quality content and news updates…

-I’ll take a look at how and why the electric guitar has evolved into what we see and hear today, as well as noting some of the artists that paved the way for guitar bands of recent times.
+From how and why the electric guitar has evolved into what we see today and noting key artists that paved the way for today’s guitarists.

-The history of the electric guitar is a vast and fascinating area to study, the sheer number of amazing guitarists that have contributed to the instruments success throughout the years can be overwhelming, making it tough to know where to start.
+The history of the electric guitar is fascinating.
+Many guitarists have contributed to the instruments success throughout the years, so where do you start?

-Although having their own sound, many guitarists of today have spoken of “borrowing” musical phrases and riffs from the generations of players before them and incorporating them into their playing – there’s no shame in this (in moderation!).
+Although having their own sound, many guitarists of today have spoken of “borrowing” musical phrases and riffs from the generations of players before them and incorporating them into their playing.

-By listening to these great guitarists it will give you a fresh perspective on what is possible with the instrument and can help you to progress and play more creatively.
+Doing this can give you a fresh perspective on what is possible with the instrument.
+It will help you progress and play with greater creativity.

-Focusing on two decades at a time, i’ll highlight the key players for you to explore in bold text.
-In this first instalment, I look back at where it all began, the 1920’s and 1930’s.
+Focusing on two decades at a time, I’ll highlight the key players for you to explore in bold text.
+For this post, we go back to the beginning for the electric guitar, the 1920s and 1930s.